PM posts video of him feeding peacocks

-NEW DELHI : Prime Minister Narendra Modi on Sunday posted a video on his Instagram page in which he is seen feeding peacocks at his residence during his morning exercise routine.
+Prime Minister Narendra Modi on Sunday posted a video on his social media accounts in which he is seen feeding peacocks at his residence during his morning exercise routine.

 The 1.47-minute video also has a few glimpses of the prime minister’s daily walk from his home to his office within the Lok Kalyan Marg residence.

-Peacocks are often a regular companion of the prime minister during his exercise routine, sources said.
+Peacocks are often a regular companion of the prime minister during his exercise, sources said, noting that he has long shared an “unbreakable bond” with the environment and has also written two books on the matter.

-At his residence, the prime minister has also placed elevated structures, often found in rural India, where birds can make their nests, they said.
+At his residence, Modi has placed elevated structures, often found in rural India, where birds can make their nests, they said.

 PM posts video of him feeding peacocks